edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 mientras que la Internet es una red de pares (P2P) donde cada dispositivo podía comunicarse directamente con cualquier otro con sólo poseer una dirección pública de Internet.

-While both users of CompuServe and the internet had access to similar applications, such as email, discussion groups, chat groups and file sharing, users of CompuServe were completely dependent on CompuServe for access, while users of the internet could gain access through any service provider, and could even chose to run their own servers.
-Platforms such as internet email, and internet relay chat were based on a distributed structure that no one owned or controlled.
-This structure was accepted by the most enthusiastic early adopters of the internet, such as public institutions and non-government organizations.
-However, capitalist investors were unable to see how such an unrestricted system would allow them to earn profits.
-The internet seemed anathema to the capitalist imagination.

 Mientras los usuarios tanto de CompuServe como de Internet tenían acceso a aplicaciones similares, como el correo electrónico, grupos de discusión, grupos